Bldg 20029 roof renovation Chièvres Air Base Belgium

-Contractors with Belgian construction firm "Toitures Bernard" install freestanding roof sandwich panels during renovation of Bldg 20029 on Chièvres Air Base, Belgium, April 11, 2022.
-(U.S. Army video by Henri Cambier)
+A contractor with Belgian construction firm “Toitures Bernard” brings down sandwich panel suction holder during renovation of Bldg 20029 on Chièvres Air Base, Belgium, April 11, 2022.
+(U.S. Army photo by Henri Cambier)

 |Date Taken: